Explore Mallorca

 It's hard to look past Sa Calobra as number one on any list of the best cycling climbs in Mallorca.
 Team Sky and British Cycling's successes were built on training camps that took in this stunning 9km ascent and since then, it's become a Mecca for road cyclists.
 Put simply, it's the most famous cycling climb in Mallorca.

-Brief Description of the Route
+Brief Description Of The Route

 You have to descend the climb to ride it as the starting point for the ride is the village at the bottom of the mountain.
 Easy gradients at the bottom will allow you to get into a rhythm and you will begin to climb up through the limestone.
 Keep spinning your legs and get ready for harder sections and after 2.5 kilometres, you will find the stunning section across Sa Brexta where the rocks devour the tarmac allowing just one vehicle to pass.
 You need to be really careful on this route, especially in the summer months when the road can get really busy.